DEV Community

 Enter fullscreen mode Exit fullscreen mode

-# VM -> single node K8s cluster
+# Creates a VM with a single-node K8s cluster

 minikube start